mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 - **code**: In here, there are several directories that we will use:
 	- **LUIS**: Here you will find the LUIS model for the PictureBot.
 You will create your own, but if you fall behind or want to test out a different LUIS model, you can use the .json file to import this LUIS app.
 	- **Models**: These classes will be used when we add search to our PictureBot.
-	- **PictureBot**: Here there is a PictureBot.sln that is for the latter sections of the workshop, where we integrate LUIS and our Search Index into the Bot Framework
+	- **Finished-PictureBot**: Here there is the finished PictureBot.sln that is for the latter sections of the workshop, where we integrate LUIS and our Search Index into the Bot Framework.
+If you fall behind or get stuck, you can use this.

-> If you don't have Visual Studio installed, no problem!
-See [the Appendix](#Appendix) for details on setting up a Visual Studio VM in Azure.
-If you have already deployed a Windows Data Science Virtual Machine or Visual Studio VM for one of the workshops, you could also use it for these labs.
+> You need Visual Studio to run these labs, but if you have already deployed a Windows Data Science Virtual Machine for one of the workshops, you could use that.

 ## Collecting the Keys